 This removal of public art, held in high esteem by the local community poses an interesting ethical dilemma.
 I’m sure the owner of the wall never asked for the image to be painted so could the image have been considered vandalism?
 In fact when does street art become graffiti and vice versa?
-The asking price at auction in America was around $450,000, regardless of the ethical debate it would appear that Banksy, if it ever sells, has made the lucky owner of the wall he painted very rich indeed.
+The asking price at auction in America was around $450,000.
+Regardless of the ethical debate it would appear that Banksy, if it ever sells, has made the lucky owner of the wall he painted very rich indeed.

 There are other reasons why art might be destroyed.
-Petty vandalism borne out of envy or jealousy, political reaction to an image which doesn’t suit the narrative, corporate vandalism or even plain old graffiti and low grade taggers randomly drawing over an image.
+Petty vandalism borne out of envy or jealousy.
+Political reaction to an image which doesn’t suit the narrative.
+Corporate vandalism or even plain old graffiti and low grade taggers randomly drawing over an image.
 This blog post will explore examples from each.

-Another example of whitewashing happened at the Heygate Estate in Elephant and Castle people unhappy with the way the estate was being left to ruin by the council chose art as a way of expressing themselves.
+Another example of whitewashing happened at the Heygate Estate in Elephant and Castle.
+People there were unhappy with the way the estate was being left to decay by the council.
+As such they chose art as a way of expressing themselves.
 The council initially whitewashed the art on the walls of this now virtually derelict estate only for the art to almost immediately reappear.